Attention: Muir Beach is now open!

-Accessible Outdoor Routes
+Accessible Outdoor Routes and Trail to Beach

 For more information about Muir Beach click here.
 The National Park Service is striving to make your experience as accessible as possible.
 Please feel free to submit comments and suggestions via email by clicking here or by calling the Pacific West Region Visitors Center at 415-561-4700.
 Individuals who are deaf, hard-of-hearing, deaf/blind or have speech disabilities may utilize the following Federal Relay Service numbers:

 (866) 893-8340 TeleBraille